[Holodeck –

 TUVOK: Stand by.

 DALBY: Be careful!
-Sorry, you might have broken the connection.
+Sorry.
+You might have broken the connection.

-TUVOK: Crewman Dalby.
-What are you doing here?
+TUVOK: Crewman Dalby, what are you doing here?

 replace it.

-TUVOK: Did you inform Lt Torres?
+TUVOK: Did you inform Lieutenant Torres?

 DALBY: Not yet.
-I was just going to take this to engineering for
+I was just going to take this to Engineering for

 analysis.